fukaraca/worth2watch2/README.md

 Now, PostgreSQL, Redis and application must be running.

-In case of using local Psql and Redis, You may need to create a database and name it in accordance with config.env>>DB_NAME value.
+In case of using local PostgreSQL and Redis, you may need to create a database and name it in accordance with config.env>>DB_NAME value.
 Also you must uncomment the stated lines on config.env properly and delete the prioring keys.
-This is a must because former values were for Dockerized option.
-Since you are using localhost as DB_HOST, it needs to be changed.
+This is a must because former values were for fully Dockerized option.
+Since you are using localhost as DB_HOST environment, it needs to be changed.
 And now, you can simply

 ` go run .`

-On initial run, application will create required tables automatically, you only need to register, log-in, and add-content you wish to.
+On initial run, application will create required tables automatically, only left for you is registering, logging-in, and adding-content as you wish to.

 ## Testing

-You can simply call `make testall` for Unix based OS users.
+For Unix based OS users, all you need to type is `make testall` .

-For Windows users who don't have GNU-make `go test -v ./..` command may be used,  *but ownership constraints of `./db/volume/` folder must be awared of .
+For Windows users who don't have GNU-make as installed `go test -v ./..` command may be used,  *but ownership constraints of `./db/volume/` folder must be awared of .